Blupo/ColorPane/docs/user-guide/tips.md

 - If you have a keypoint selected, you can use the left and right arrow keys to select a different keypoint.
 - You can right-click on a keypoint to delete it instead of having to use the dedicated delete button.

-## Resetting Session Lock (TENTATIVE)
+## Resetting Session Locks

-In some cases where ColorPane can't clear the session lock (usually because of an error during execution), new sessions won't be able to save any changes to settings and you'll see a warning in the output about this.
-In this case, you can use the *Release Session Lock* button at the bottom of the Settings so that the session lock can be claimed by another session.

-The session lock will be claimed by the first session that attempts to save data, which may *not necessarily* be the session you used to release the lock, if there are multiple sessions open.
+ColorPane uses session locks to prevent multiple sessions trying to write settings at the same time.
+If ColorPane errors or for some reason cannot clear the session lock, you will receive a message to close other sessions even though you don't have any other sessions open.
+To fix this, simply use the *Claim Session Lock* button in the Settings.